 We suggest that you choose clothing with pockets, such as cargo shorts, because you will not be permitted to carry your personal items in a bag of any kind.
 A light jacket is also recommended because it can get cold and rainy in Hawaii.
 Guests sometimes remark that the theater is chilly as well.

 Military servicemen and women visiting Pearl Harbor are within Joint Base Pearl Harbor-Hickam bounds.
 Navy personnel will enforce the military regulations around military dress.
 Uniformed military visitors will be required to have Class “B” dress or better to board the shuttle to the USS Arizona.
 You are not permitted to wear battle dress uniforms on the USS Arizona.
 You are also free to dress as a civilian on your Pearl Harbor visit.

 If you are looking for tickets to Pearl Harbor, it might be that you are actually looking for tickets to the National Park program that consists of a short documentary and a shuttle boat trip to visit the memorial of the USS Arizona.

-Pearl Harbor has many other attractions such as the USS Battleship Missouri, the USS Bowfin Submarine Museum, and the Pacific Aviation Museum.
+Pearl Harbor has many other attractions such as the USS Battleship Missouri, the USS Bowfin Submarine Museum, and the Pearl Harbor Aviation Museum.
 Tickets are also required to enter these destinations.